Transdisciplinary Learning in the PYP

 Changes in the PYP Transdisciplinary Themes

 The PYP transdisciplinary themes have recently undergone refinements.
 While the themes themselves remain the same, there is a shift in descriptors to balance human experiences with the natural world.
-Schools are encouraged to start adopting these changes now, with full implementation required by September 2027.

 How Can EdTech Support Transdisciplinary Learning?